 More than 50% of Americans do not visit the dentist because they are fearful or suffer from dental anxiety.
 We aim to empower patients by allowing them to relax and comfortably experience a dental visit.
 Three Rivers Dental Group offers a variety of sedation dentistry techniques to make dental visits pleasant and anxiety-free.
 Patients with extreme anxiety or heightened sensitivity or pain, even during regular teeth cleaning, are good candidates for sedation dentistry.
 Before administering any sedative, we will review your personal medical and dental history, and select the option best for you.
 Learn more about what to expect and our extensive experience in sedation dentistry, helping patients to relax before, during, and following dental treatment.

 We are committed to treating and managing dental pain and returning every patient to great dental health.
 Any patient experiencing dental pain following an oral treatment is encouraged to contact us immediately at 1-855-NO FEARS or request an appointment online.
-We are conveniently located throughout the Pittsburgh area in Cranberry, Greensburg, Greentree, Jennerstown, and Washington.
+We are conveniently located throughout the Pittsburgh area in Cranberry, Greentree, Greensburg, and Jennerstown.